Stripe disorder and dynamics in the hole-doped antiferromagnetic insulator La5/3Sr1/3CoO4

 The wider implications of the link between stripes and hour-glass dispersion, on the cuprates in particular, has motivated this investigation into a hitherto unexplored aspect of the stripe phase dynamics in La$_{5/3}$Sr$_{1/3}$CoO$_{4}$.
 The study of very low-frequency excitations related to stripes, such as their slow collective motion, is outside the scope of inelastic neutron scattering.
 We have therefore selected muon-spin relaxation ($\mu^{+}$SR) and nuclear magnetic resonance (NMR) as probes of this behavior.
-We note that, in contrast to muon and NMR spectroscopy, INS is insensitive to fluctuations on timescales much slower than $\hbar/\Delta E \approx10^{-11}$s (where $\Delta E \approx 1$~meV is the energy scale of the resolution of the measurement) and so fluctuations on timescales longer than this will appear static to neutrons.
-Neutrons therefore take a ``snap-shot'' of the behaviour compared to $\mu^{+}$SR and NMR measurements whose characteristic time scale is set, respectively, by the muon gyromagnetic ratio ($\gamma_{\mu} = 2 \pi\times 135.5$~MHz T$^{-1}$) and on those of the nuclei being interrogated.
-In this paper we show that $\mu^{+}$SR and NMR find dynamics and freezing of disordered moments which is consistent with a picture of disordered stripes whose dynamics are frozen out as the temperature is lowered.
+We note that, in contrast to muon and NMR spectroscopy, the previous INS measurements were insensitive to fluctuations on timescales much slower than $\hbar/\Delta E \approx10^{-11}$s (where $\Delta E \approx 1$~meV is the energy scale of the resolution of the measurement) and so fluctuations on timescales longer than this appeared static.
+INS therefore took a ``snap-shot'' of the behaviour compared to $\mu^{+}$SR and NMR measurements whose characteristic time scale is set by the respective gyromagnetic ratios of the muon ($\gamma_{\mu} = 2 \pi\times 135.5$~MHz T$^{-1}$) and the nuclei being interrogated.
+In this paper we show that $\mu^{+}$SR and NMR find dynamics, magnetic ordering (around 35~K) and a freezing of dynamically fluctuating moments (around 20~K) which is consistent with a picture of partially disordered stripes whose dynamics are frozen out as the temperature is lowered.